devChristiaan/api_gateway/README.md

 # API Gateway
-An API gateway the redirects traffic and needs authentication key
+An API gateway that redirects traffic and requires an authentication key to be passed.